 Kids love building and decorating gingerbread houses, but baking your own gingerbread and constructing the houses can sometimes be difficult and time-consuming.
 Save yourself some of the trouble with these easy "gingerbread" houses made from graham crackers and frosting.

 - Two sizes of graham crackers: double graham crackers (two rectangular crackers per piece) and quadruple graham crackers (four rectangles per piece)

 - A serrated knife

 - A batch of royal icing

-- A cake-decorator bag or a plastic sandwich bags with a small hole poked in one corner will work just fine
+- A cake-decorator bag or plastic sandwich bags with a small hole poked in one corner

-- Step 1: Fill your bag with royal icing.
+- Fill your piping bag (or decorating bag substitute) with royal icing.

-- Step 2: Using the serrated knife, saw off the top left and right corners of one of the quadruple crackers to create what will be one of the house's gables.
-Repeat with the other quadruple cracker.
+- Using the serrated knife, saw off the top left and right corners of a quadruple cracker to create what will be one of the house's gables.
+Repeat with another quadruple cracker.

-- Step 3: Place one double cracker on the table and pipe icing along all four edges.
+- Place one double cracker on the table and pipe icing along all four edges.
 Working quickly, place the house's four walls (including the two with gables, which should stand across from each other) onto the icing and pipe more icing where the crackers touch vertically.

-- Step 4: Pipe icing along the top edges of the house and rest the two remaining double crackers on top of it to form a roof.
+- Pipe icing along the top edges of the house and rest the two remaining double crackers on top of it to form a roof.
 Allow time to dry and harden.

 Milk Carton Gingerbread House Alternative

-If having an entirely edible creation isn't a priority for you, you can use a small milk carton as the base of your building.
+If having an entirely edible creation is not a priority for you, you can use a small milk carton as the base of your building.
 To make your house simply glue the graham crackers to the sides of the container.
 This will provide a sturdy base on which the kids can create their homes.

 Decorating the Houses

-Once it's time to decorate, set out candy and give the kids some gingerbread house decorating ideas.
-Each child should also have his own plastic sandwich bag of royal icing that's tied off and has a small hole poked in one corner, to use as a gluing tool for the adornments.
+Once it is time to decorate, set out candy and give the kids some gingerbread house decorating ideas.
+Each child should also have his own plastic sandwich bag of royal icing that is tied off and has a small hole poked in one corner to use as a gluing tool for the adornments.

 Some candy decorating items you may want to use include: